 These risks come in many forms and a premium for each should be added to the risk-free rate to arrive at the required rate of return from an investment.
 The important types of risk are:

 - Default Risk: The risk that the borrower will be unable to meet its payment obligations or keep up with the terms of payments.

 - Liquidity Risk: The risk that the investment is less liquid and that the investor may have to sell the bond at a price lower than the expected price.

-- Maturity Risk: The risk that the longer the maturity of a bond, its price will be more volatile.
+- Maturity Risk: The longer the maturity of a bond, the more volatile will be its price.

 A premium for each of these risks is added to the nominal risk-free rate (such as T-bill rate) to arrive at the required rate of return.
 We can rewrite the interest rate equation as follows:

 Join our membership for lifelong unlimited access to all our data science learning content and resources.